SEMjs-Workshops/vue-js/src/lab-form-input-bindings/README.md

 <input type="checkbox" data-test-id="todo-checkbox" />
 ```

-If you click a checkbox, the "X todos completed" message doesn't change.
+If you click a checkbox, the "N todos completed" message doesn't change.
 This is because we haven't added two-way data binding yet.
-Once you add two-way data binding for the `isComplete` attribute, you'll see the "X todos completed" message update and this section's tests will pass.
+Once you add two-way data binding for the `isComplete` attribute, you'll see the "N todos completed" message update.

 Don't forget to perform the [post-lab teardown](#post-lab-teardown).